NNeuralDynamics/eCLIP-ENCODE-GRCH38/README.md

 __data/eCLIP-all__ is a placeholder for pull all replicates and merged files for the eCLIP experiments
 __python__: code for downloading and parsing gtfs and eCLIP data

-## Command to make fast file from bed file
+## Command to make fasta file from bed file

 bedtools getfasta -fi genome.fa -bed input.bed -fo output.fa